 - Swearing is shameful.
 The Bible has plenty of profanity in it in its original languages.
 In fact, the only thing that looking down on profanity does is demonstrate what an unspiritual snob one is.

-- Drinking alcohol is forbidden.
+- Drinking alcohol is not allowed.
 It’s definitely not pro-drunkenness, but the Bible actually recommends the consumption of alcohol in some places.

 - Dancing, movie theatres, certain music, card games, and various other “worldly” activities should be avoided.
 Some Institutional Churches are worse than others, and most aren’t this extreme, but these examples, along with the various so-called “sins” I’ve already covered, are a great example of how the religious like to add rules to the Bible that were never mentioned in there to begin with, or twist teachings that are in there to try to make them say things they never actually meant.
 Yes, avoid the appearance of evil, but the things that most religious Christians mistakenly think appear evil aren’t even close to actually appearing (or being) evil at all to anyone who hasn’t been brainwashed by Churchianity, while their attitude and actions towards people not following their rules definitely is quite evil.

 All of that aside, though, worrying about morality (at least the way conservative Christians understand morality) is a huge red herring.
-The thing followers of Churchianity forget is that all of the “thou shalts” and “thou shalt nots” causes them to completely miss the point of Paul’s teachings to begin with (not to mention Jesus’ teachings).
+The thing followers of Churchianity forget is that all of the “thou shalts” and “thou shalt nots” causes them to completely miss the point of Paul’s teachings to begin with (it’s Paul’s Gospel and teachings that we are supposed to concern ourselves with in the current dispensation).
 Starting with a flawed presupposition about doctrines like sin and grace will cause you to think that you’re supposed to be concerned with religious rules when being a member of the body of Christ is actually about something else altogether.